Brexit-related guidance for companies

 The main aim was to to obtain information on the timelines for submission of necessary regulatory changes, and identify any centrally authorised products at potential risk of supply shortages.
 EMA published a high-level summary of the results in July 2018:

-Based on the survey results, EMA was concerned about potential supply shortages for 108 medicines (88 human and 20 veterinary).
+Based on the results, EMA was concerned about potential supply shortages for 108 medicines (88 human and 20 veterinary).
 EMA contacted the marketing authorisation holders between July and September 2018 and received reassurance on the regulatory planning for a significant proportion.
 In October 2018, EMA revised the number down to 31 centrally authorised products (19 human medicines and 12 veterinary medicines) for which it remained concerned about potential Brexit-related supply disruptions.

 EMA, together with its scientific committees, assessed how critical these products are for the treatment of the disease they target.
 National competent authorities will check whether there are possible therapeutic alternatives available in their country.